Remingusu/Projet_Convertisseur_FR/README.md

-# Projet_Convertisseur_FR
+# Converter Project - *FR*

-Here is the project proposed by our teacher
+This project is group work commissioned by the teacher (educational project).

-Switch from hexadecimal to binary without using the related functions.
+Ours was to transform a *Hexadecimal* number into *Binary*, without using the corresponding functions.

+I worked with @SKamRa and @y2o14x